 A community-based cross-sectional study nested in the MOBCHILD project was conducted in Asante Akim North District, a rural area in Ghana.
 In all 354 caregivers of children under-five years were interviewed using a structured questionnaire.
-Regression analysis was done to examine the strength of the relationship between the independent and dependent constructs (variables) within the UTAUT model.
+Regression analysis was done to examine the strength of the relationship between the independent and dependent constructs (variables) within the Unified Theory of Acceptance and Use of Technology (UTAUT) model.